jordan-wei-taylor/genolearn/doc/usage/overview.md

     ├── log.txt
     └── meta.json

-+ `dense` folder contains dense arrays
++ `dense` folder (optional) contains dense arrays
-+ `sparse` folder contains sparse arrays
++ `sparse` folder  (optional) contains sparse arrays
 + `feature-selection` folder is initially empty but can be populated using the later discussed `feature_selection.py` module
 + `features.txt` contains all the genome sequences seperated by a single empty space
 + `log.txt` contains the parameters used to generate the current folder, the timestamp of the execution, and the RAM usage
 + `meta.json` contains the number of samples :math:`n`, the number of genome sequences :math:`m` and the maximum value observed *max*

 The `dense` folder contains dense arrays and the `sparse` folder contains the same information but as sparse arrays.
-The `feature-selection` folder is initially empty and can be populated using the later discussed `feature_selection` module. `features.txt`
+The `feature-selection` folder is initially empty and can be populated using the later discussed `feature_selection` module.
+The user has the option to produce either the `dense`, `sparse`, or both outputs.
+The later discussed ``DataLoader`` requires only one data format.

 On our **\<NAME OF DATASET WE USE>** dataset, this meant reducing data reading time from hours, in the case of the raw fsm-lite file, to minutes,  in the case of our preprocessed directory.